Haplochromis degeni

 Haplochromis degeni is a species of cichlid endemic to Lake Victoria.
 It is sometimes placed in the monotypic genus Platytaeniodus, but FishBase leaves it in Haplochromis pending a thorough review of that group.
 This species grows to a length of 15.4 cm SL.

+Etymology

 The specific name honours the Swiss naturalist Edward Degen (1852-1922) who collected fishes, including the type of this species.